 Focus on What Works

-Cholesterol is our friend, precursor to our steroid hormones, abundant in brain tissue and present in every cell membrane in the body.
+Cholesterol is our friend, a nutrient precursor to our steroid hormones, abundant in brain tissue and present in every cell membrane in the body.
 It is normal that cholesterol moves through artery walls and it ONLY makes plaque once it starts to oxidize and cause inflammation.
 Complex mechanisms control the processing of cholesterol and whether it turns to plaque.

 I recommend a broader look at all the components needed for artery plaque to form, including cholesterol, but also markers of inflammation, oxidation, blood clotting, blood thickness and micronutrients.
 I also consider the role that toxic chemicals and heavy metals play in damaging the delicate protective cells that line our arteries.